anzhela-iondem/websocket_moon_ra_dec/README.md

 3. Copy the websocket address and past it into the "WebSocket Test Client" extension:\
   .
 If you have already added the WebSocket Test Client extension into Chrom, then use this link:\
   chrome-extension://fgponpodhbmadfljofbimhhlengambbn/index.html \
   .
-If you have not added it into chrome, open this link to add:\
+If you have not added it to chrome, open this link to add:\
   https://chrome.google.com/webstore/detail/websocket-test-client/fgponpodhbmadfljofbimhhlengambbn/related?hl=en \
   then use the link mentioned above to use it.\
 The picture should look like this: